Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Experiments

 \subsection{Results}

 We report attack results on the FaceScrub dataset in Table~\ref{tab:Facescrub_Results}, evaluating four MI strategies under three inversion losses using LLaVa-1.6-7B.
 The results show that sequence-based mode inversion methods consistently outperform token-level MI approaches across all evaluation metrics.
 Among them, SMI-AW, when combined with the $\mathcal{L}_{LOM}$, achieves the highest performance.
 This highlights the advantage of employing adaptive token-wise weights that are dynamically updated at each inversion step.
-Using this method, we achieve an attack accuracy of 59.25\% under $\mathcal{F}_{MLLM}$ while other distance metrics such as $\delta{face}$ and $\delta_{eval}$ are the lowest (where lower is better).
+Using this method, we achieve an attack accuracy of 61.01\% under $\mathcal{F}_{MLLM}$ while other distance metrics such as $\delta{face}$ and $\delta_{eval}$ are the lowest (where lower is better).

-Results on additional datasets, including CelebA and Stanford Dogs, are shown in Table~\ref{tab:CelebA_Results} and Table~\ref{tab:Dogs_Results}, using the logit maximization loss.
-We achieve high attack success rates, with attack accuracies of 66.91\% on CelebA and 77.40\% on Stanford Dogs.
-These findings are consistent with results on the FaceScrub dataset, where SMI-AW consistently achieves the highest attack performance across all evaluation metrics.
+Results on additional datasets, including CelebA and StanfordDogs, are shown in Table~\ref{tab:celeba_dogs} using the logit maximization loss.
+We achieve high attack success rates, with attack accuracies of 67.05\% on CelebA and 78.13\% on StanfordDogs.
+These findings are consistent with results on the FaceScrub dataset, where SMI-AW consistently achieves the highest attack performance across all metrics.

-We further evaluate our proposed method on Qwen2.5-VL-7B and MiniGPT-v2, using the FaceScrub dataset.
+We further evaluate our proposed method SMI-AW on Qwen2.5VL-7B\citep{Qwen2.5-VL}, MiniGPT-v2\citep{chen2023minigptv2}, and InternVL2.5-8B\citep{chen2024internvl,chen2024expanding} (see Table \ref{tab:Facescrub_QWEN2.5VL_Results}).
 The results reinforce the generalizability of our findings, demonstrating that VLMs are broadly vulnerable to model inversion attacks.
 These results underscore the severity of this vulnerability and raise a significant alarm about the susceptibility of VLMs to inversion-based privacy breaches.